Doridian/NetDAQ/README.md

 ## Reporting issues

-Whenever reporting an issue, please add the output of `python3 netdaq --info INSTRUMENT_IP` to your issue.
+Whenever reporting an issue, please add the output of `python3 -m netdaq --info INSTRUMENT_IP` to your issue.

 ## Instrument manuals